 Remember that every time you exchange currency, your money is losing value with admin fees being charged no matter the method of your exchange.
 To limit exchanging currencies repeatedly, it’s best that you budget all expenses to a tee.
 This way you’ll have less excess currency at the end of your trip.

-If you are planning to travel in 2017, you’ll need a good credit card at your disposal.
+If you are planning to travel extensively, you’ll need a good credit card at your disposal.
 It can help you save on additional fees associated with currency exchanges as well as be there to provide financial backup in times of emergencies.
-Use our comparison page for help finding a card that best suits your needs.
+Use our comprehensive comparison page for help finding a card that best suits your needs.